aazaff/aazaff.github.io/README.md

 ## Creator

-Website was created by and is maintained by **Jon Husson**, post-doctoral researcher in geology at [Univeristy of Wisconsin - Madison](http://geoscience.wisc.edu/geoscience/).
+Website was created by and is maintained by **Andrew Zaffos**, research associate and associate lecturer in geology at the [Univeristy of Wisconsin - Madison](http://geoscience.wisc.edu/geoscience/).

 ## Copyright and License